mimmi20/monolog-laminas-factory/README.md

 Monolog Docs: [DoctrineCouchDBHandler](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/DoctrineCouchDBHandler.php)

 #### ElasticaHandler
 Logs records to an Elastic Search server.
+Requires [Elastica](https://github.com/ruflin/Elastica).

+_Note: The version of the client should match the server version, but there is actually no 8.x version._

 ```php
 <?php